Raton Nursing and Rehab Center

 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term care residents who experienced functional improvements, such as with activities of daily living.
+This is the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of autonomy with ADL's often correlates with successful rehabilitation.